MilesMcBain/datapasta/README.md

   "Ubuntu",
   "OpenSUSE")
 ```
+* `df_paste` which pastes a table on the clipboard as a standard `data.frame` definition rather than a `tribble` call which has certain advantages  in the context of reproducible examples and educational posts.
+Many thanks to [Jonathan Carroll](https://github.com/jonocarroll) for getting this rolling and coding the bulk of the feature.
+    - Recommend use the `ctrl + alt + shift + d` as shortcut.

 # Pitfalls
 * `tribble_paste` works well with csv's, excel files, and html tables, but is currently brittle with respect to irregular table structures like merged cells or multi-line column headings.
 For some reason Wikipedia seems chock full of these. :(
 * Quoted csv data, where the quotes contain commas will not be parsed correctly.